gabsw/employee-api/README.md

 `docker-compose start` or `docker-compose start -d` (run in detached mode) `docker-compose stop` or `docker-compose stop -d` (run in detached mode)

+`docker-compose down -v` will destroy the containers with all the volumes.

 ## Updating Postgresql Init Files

 If you want to update the init sql files and you have already executed `docker-compose up --build`,